MinaBombo/ScoringSystemApp/README.md

-# scoring_system
+# ScoringSystemApp

-A new Flutter project.
+A new Scoring System Flutter project.

 ## Getting Started